UCLALibrary/research-tips/_workshops/2019-01-06-avoiding-plagiarism.markdown

     - Identify strategies for avoiding plagiarism
     - Accurately cite sources in a consistent style
     - Summarize, paraphrase, and directly quote a text
+acrl-frames:
+    - Information Has Value
+    - Scholarship as Conversation
 tags:
     - Plagiarism
     - Academic Honesty